scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Pretty lazy day today, had chicken and a burger wrap for dinner and didn't really eat much else since I didn't do too much.

+### Day 487

+Another lazy day, had a few pieces of leftover chicken for lunch then had cookies all day then for dinner when I was hungry again I got to have mcdonalds for the first time in forever.
+Tried their new BBQ signature burger, it was ok but I'll stick to their usual value menu instead, it's more worth it.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/